Business Loan Fund of Mesa County

 Loan funds for businesses inside the City of Grand Junction and the City of Fruita may be eligible for loans from the City of Grand Junction CDBG Loan Fund or the City of Fruita Loan fund.

 Micro Loan Funds: The “Bootstrap Fund” is a loan program only available to Incubator Client Companies.
 It is designed to provide low interest, short-term loans to help finance the expenses associated with completing certain contracts or purchase orders.
 The Petersen Fund and Women Foundation of Colorado Fund are micro-loan programs that provide start-up or expansion money to small businesses in Mesa County.
-These funds require the business owner to meet the State of Colorado low-to-moderate income guidelines.
 The initial funding for these programs came from private donations/grants.

 Micro Loan FAQs